What is ToSI?

 The application process occurrs in three stages:

-- In the first round, Applicants must submit a written or pre recorded application
+- Applicants must submit a written or pre recorded application

-- In the second round, successful first round applicants will undertake a one hour interview
+- In the second round, successful applicants will undertake a one hour interview

 - Successful applicants will be offered a position in the Teachers of STEM Initiative